 Hilarious, indeed.
 However, (and quite luckily), this little blog life at times gets me close.
 It’s these experiences that I truly relish and particularly so when I have the opportunity to stay somewhere like The Imperial Hotel Tokyo.
 A hospitality locale steeped in such a deep and rich history, it is pretty swoon-worthy to take it all in.

 You’ll typically choose a hotel based on a great location, fine dining, amazing decor, a specific price point, or a few of those factors combined.
 The Imperial Hotel is a unique master of all trades in ticking every one of those boxes, and then some.
+Many of their staff members have had high levels of training in hospitality to ensure the stay is something so special, too.
 Rarely have I ever stayed in a hotel that was an attraction in itself.
 But this hotel exceeds expectations and I was able to spend a full day exploring, enriching and engorging Tokyo’s vast history without ever leaving the property.

 Although the property itself dates back to the late 1800’s, when Japanese aristocracy wanted to cater to Western travelers, it was this particular rendering of the hotel from its Frank Lloyd Wright era that completely floored me.
 Wright fully redesigned the Imperial in 1922 in the grand craftsman fashion as seen above, and was a true architectural masterpiece.
 Discovering Wright’s ties to Japan was fascinating, I had known so little about his time there and being able to see so much of his legacy in Tokyo was just brilliant.
 Living in Chicago currently, where Wright’s architecture is so predominant in the surrounding areas, this was an odd touch of home in Tokyo that I did not expect to find.